FairAppeal

 Wallingford Property Taxes (Seattle): The 2026 Homeowner Guide

 Wallingford is the Seattle neighborhood that managed to keep its craftsman bungalows almost intact while everywhere else surrendered them to teardowns.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Wallingford home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Wallingford home turns on neighborhood-level math.

 How are Wallingford property taxes calculated?